ksmin23/my-aws-cdk-examples/api-gateway/logging-api-calls-to-cloudwatch-logs/README.md

    After `5~10` minutes, you can see that the cloud watch logs have been delivered by Kinesis Data Firehose to S3 and stored in a folder structure by year, month, day, and hour.
    ![amazon-apigatewy-access-log-in-s3](./amazon-apigatewy-access-log-in-s3.png)

    The data in the Amazon S3 object is compressed with the gzip format.
-When you examine the raw data, you would see one of the following type of cloud watch logs:
+When you examine the raw data, you would see one of the following types of cloud watch logs:

    * Control Message
       <pre>